Wye, Kent: Lady Joanna Thornhill School

 erection of new schools".
 His conclusion was that Wye "has about the worst schools in the neighbourhood".

-In 1892, Kent and Surrey County Council purchased the old school premises for £1,000, in order to establish the South Eastern Agricultural College there, the school ultimately moving to its current location.
+In 1892, Kent and Surrey County Council purchased the old school premises for £1,000, to establish the South Eastern Agricultural College there, the school ultimately moving to its current location.

 As of 2022, Lady Joanna Thornhill School is operated by The Care Foundation Trust.

 Wye School

 Wye School is a mixed, secondary free school that opened on Olantigh Road in 2013, and expanded into new buildings in 2017.
 It is operated by United Learning and includes the former Wye College Kempe Centre and Department of Hop Research site.

 Spring Grove School

 Spring Grove School on Harville Road is an independent, fee paying nursery and preparatory school for boys and girls aged 2–11.
 Its 14 acre site includes a forest school.

-The 10 bedroom 17th century mansion was formerly home of author Joseph Conrad, politician Baroness Trumpington, and clergyman Thomas Brett.
+The 10-bedroom 17th century mansion was formerly home of author Joseph Conrad, politician Baroness Trumpington, and clergyman Thomas Brett.